 Computing \(g^x \bmod p\) is straightforward, but finding \(x\) when you only know \(g\), \(h\), and \(p\) is computationally brutal for large primes.
 This difficulty gap is what keeps your encrypted messages safe.

-Group theory shows up in molecular structures, cryptographic systems, and a bunch of other places.
 After too many late nights in the NTNU library, I started noticing these patterns everywhere.
-What started as “just another required math course” became useful for understanding how cryptography actually works.
+What started as “just another required math course” turned out to be useful for understanding how cryptography actually works.

-The cool part is seeing how abstract math solves real problems.
-You learn about groups and homomorphisms in a pure math context, then suddenly you’re using the exact same concepts to encrypt data or build secure protocols.
-It’s the same toolkit, just applied differently.
+The part I didn’t expect: you learn about groups and homomorphisms in a pure math context, then six months later you’re using the exact same concepts to encrypt data or build secure protocols.
+Same toolkit, different application.
+I kind of wish someone had told me that earlier.